intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/tensorflow_inference.md

         pip install bigdl-nano[tensorflow,inference]

-    This will install all dependencies required by BigDL-Nano tensorflow inference.
+    This will install all dependencies required by BigDL-Nano TensorFlow inference.

     Or if you just want to use one of supported optimizations:

     - INC (Intel Neural Compressor): ``pip install neural-compressor``
     - OpenVINO: ``pip install openvino-dev``
     - ONNXRuntime: ``pip install onnx onnxruntime onnxruntime-extensions tf2onnx neural-compressor``

     We recommand installing all dependencies by ``pip install bigdl-nano[tensorflow,inference]``, because you may run into version issues if you install dependencies manually.